silvio3105/sBuildInfo/README.md

 # Simple Build Info library

-Simple Build Info is library that provides easy way to write build(compile) info into flash memory.
-Build Info is useful when verifying new firmware before firmware update via (custom) bootloader.
+Simple Build Info is library that provides easy way to write build info into flash memory.
+Build info is useful when verifying new application before application update via (custom) bootloader.
-User must create `buildInfo` section in GCC linker file.
-Recommendation is to place `buildInfo` section right below vector table.
+User must create `sBuildInfo` section in GCC linker script.
+Recommendation is to place `sBuildInfo` section right after vector table.

+It is recommended to define build info in `main.c` and place `SBI_USED` somewhere in `main()` so compiler does not remove build info from flash.

-Library documentation is available at `.docs/html/index.html`.
+Library documentation is available at `Documentation/html/index.html`.
-Example applications are available at `examples` folder.
-All examples are made for STM32.
+Example applications are available at `Examples` folder.

-# Linker file example
+# Linker script example

 ```
-/* Define output sections */
 SECTIONS
 {
   /* The startup code goes first into FLASH */